mailbots/mailbots/README.md

 ## Architecture

 When events happen in the MailBots platform (ex: an email is received), your MailBot receives webhooks.
 Your MailBot then gets some useful bit of work done (ex: enters data into a CRM) and responds with JSON that tells the MailBots platform what to do next (ex: send an email, store data, set a reminder, etc).
 JSON in, JSON out.

+This library simplifies much of the above architecture, allowing you to simply create handler functions for certain events.

+The webhook request and response can be viewed via the [MailBots Sandbox](https://app.mailbots.com/sandbox).

 ## Handlers